Grieving Dutch minister made Europe re-think Russia sanctions

 Until that meeting on Tuesday, Europe had trailed the United States in imposing economic sanctions to pressure Moscow into working to defuse the eight-month crisis in Ukraine in which hundreds of people have been killed.

-Many governments were reluctant to antagonize a major energy supplier.
+Many governments were reluctant to antagonise a major energy supplier.
 Concern over the cost to Europe's convalescent economy of fraying the vast network of industrial and business links with Russia also weighed heavily.

 Intense lobbying by Washington, including a warning by President Barack Obama that the plane downing should be "a wake up call for Europe", had done little to change that mentality.